POWERING PAST COAL TASK FORCE

 Overview

-That’s why Governor David Ige established the Hawai‘i Powering Past Coal Task Force (PPCTF) in 2021 to track and coordinate the progress of the projects and measures approved by the Hawai‘i Public Utilities Commission (PUC) that were intended to replace the coal plant.
+To address issues within the control of the State, in 2021, Governor David Ige established the Hawai‘i Powering Past Coal Task Force (PPCTF).
+The purpose of the PPCTF was to track and coordinate the progress of the projects and measures approved by the Hawai‘i Public Utilities Commission (PUC) that were needed to replace the coal plant’s output.

 The Task Force facilitated the reviews and implementation of renewable energy projects and the other identified measures on O‘ahu by coordinating stakeholder efforts and engaging entities with a key role in project permitting and site development to help prevent further delay of critical projects and programs.